 I begin by providing evidence to support the expectation that the mental load is highly gendered.
-Figure 1 shows the distribution of the mental load (share of relevant tasks reported to be done by "mostly me") among fathers and mothers.
-In line with H1, mothers report primary responsibility for 72 percent of the mental load on average, while fathers say that they are mostly responsible for 45 percent (a gender gap of 27 percentage points).
+Figure 1 shows the distribution of the mental load among fathers and mothers.
+In line with H1, mothers report primary responsibility for 71 percent of the mental load on average, while fathers say that they are mostly responsible for 45 percent (a gender gap of 26 percentage points).
 A T-test shows that this gender difference is statistically significant.
 As Figure 1 shows, the distribution of mental load is skewed differently for fathers and mothers: for fathers, the median mental load (38%) is lower than the mean, while for mothers the median mental load (76%) is higher than the mean.
 The task-based measure of the mental load is also highly correlated with respondents' own assessments of their overall share of mental load (see section A of the SM for a discussion of this validation check).

 How do gender gaps in cognitive household labor compare to gender gaps in physical household labor?
 On average, mothers report doing 75% of physical household labor compared to fathers' 62%, a gender gap of 13 percentage points.
-Considering instead time spent in both care and other household work, the mean gender difference in hours per week is 25 hours, which translates into 15 percentage points.
-While both gender gaps are thus sizable and statistically significant, they are smaller than the 27-percentage-point gender gap I report for cognitive household labor.
+Considering instead time spent in both care and other household work, the mean gender difference in hours per week is 25 hours, which translates into 15 percentage points.7 While both gender gaps are thus sizable and statistically significant, they are smaller than the 27-percentage-point gender gap reported for cognitive household labor.
 The gender gap in mental load work appears even larger than gender gaps in physical household labor.